 - Do disclose the existence and nature of your interest at any relevant meeting, including informal meetings or discussions with officers and other Members.
 Preferably, disclose your interest at the beginning of the meeting and not just at the commencement of discussion on that particular matter. - Do then act accordingly.
 Where your interest is personal and prejudicial:- - Don't participate, or give the appearance of trying to participate, in the making of any decision on the matter by the planning authority. - Don't try to represent ward views, get another Ward Member to do so instead. - Don't get involved in the processing of the application. - Don't seek or accept any preferential treatment, or place yourself in a position that could lead the public to think you are receiving preferential treatment, because of your position as a councillor.
 This would include, where you have a personal and prejudicial interest in a proposal, using your position to discuss that proposal with officers or members when other members of the public would not have the same opportunity to do so. - Do be aware that, whilst you are not prevented from seeking to explain and justify a proposal in which you have a personal and prejudicial interest to an appropriate officer, in person or in writing, the Code places greater limitations on you in representing that proposal than would apply to a normal member of the public.
-However, you will be able to make use of the public speaking scheme to address the meeting on the proposal but, unlike an ordinary member of the public, you will then have to withdraw from the room whilst the meeting considers the proposal
+(For example, where you have a personal and prejudicial interest in a proposal to be put before a meeting, you will have to withdraw from the room whilst the meeting considers it, whereas an ordinary member of the public would be able to make use of the public speaking scheme to address the meeting on the proposal and observe the meeting's consideration of it from the public gallery.)

-- Do notify the Monitoring Officer in writing of your own application or where you are acting as an agent for the applicant and note that: - > notification to the Monitoring Officer should be made no later than submission of the application; - > the proposal will always be reported to the Development Control Committee as a main item and not dealt with by officers under delegated powers; and - for your own application it is advisable that you employ an agent to act on your behalf on the proposal in dealing with officers and public speaking at Committee - > where you act as an agent you will be able to use the public speaking scheme to address the meeting but you must them leave the room.
-If you do intend to speak, you must remember to declare a personal and prejudicial interest.
+- Do notify the Monitoring Officer in writing of your own application and note that: - > notification to the Monitoring Officer should be made no later than submission of the application; - > the proposal will always be reported to the Development Control Committee as a main item and not dealt with by officers under delegated powers; and - it is advisable that you employ an agent to act on your behalf on the proposal in dealing with officers and public speaking at Committee.